Royal North Gloucestershire Militia: The Bathurst connection

 Allen Bathurst was commissioned as an ensign in the Royal South Gloucester Light Infantry on 16 May 1851, beginning a long family association with the Gloucester Militia.
 He was promoted to lieutenant on 4 May 1853. and then to captain in the RNGM on 10 November 1854.
 He was elected MP for Cirencester in 1857.
 During the invasion scare of 1859–60 he raised the 9th (Cirencester) Gloucestershire Rifle Volunteer Corps on 13 February 1860 with the rank of captain.
 He retained his commission in the militia and was promoted to major on 22 March 1870 and to the honorary rank of lieutenant-colonel on 3 May 1876.
 He retired from the militia on 23 March 1878, a few weeks after succeeding his uncle as Earl Bathurst and owner of Cirencester Park.
-Seymour Bathurst, 7th Earl Bathurst followed his father into the 4th BattalionLondon Gazette, 16 March 1894. and was promoted to command it with the rank of lieutenant-colonel on 2 March 1898.London Gazette, 1 March 1898.
-His younger brother Allen "Benjamin" Bathurst also served in the regiment.London Gazette, 22 January 1895.
-Earl Bathurst retired from the 4th Gloucesters on 2 March 1908 as the regiment was being disbanded,London Gazette, 6 March 1908. but on 22 September that year he was appointed Honorary Colonel of the 5th Gloucesters, a battalion in the new Territorial Force, descended from his father's 9th Gloucester RVC,London Gazette, 16 October 1908. to which his brother Benjamin had just been appointed as commanding officer.
+Seymour Bathurst, 7th Earl Bathurst followed his father into the 4th Battalion and was promoted to command it with the rank of lieutenant-colonel on 2 March 1898.
+His younger brother Allen "Benjamin" Bathurst also served in the regiment.
+Earl Bathurst retired from the 4th Gloucesters on 2 March 1908 as the regiment was being disbanded, but on 22 September that year he was appointed Honorary Colonel of the 5th Gloucesters, a battalion in the new Territorial Force, descended from his father's 9th Gloucester RVC, to which his brother Benjamin had just been appointed as commanding officer.
 He retained the position until 1933.

 Heritage and ceremonial

 Precedence

 In September 1759 it was ordered that militia regiments on service were to take precedence from the date of their arrival in camp.
 In 1760 this was altered to a system of drawing lots were regiments did duty together.
 During the War of American Independence the counties were given an order of precedence determined by ballot each year, beginning in 1778.
 In the French Revolutionary War the order balloted for in 1793 (Gloucestershire was 8th) remained in force until 1802, and another drawing took place at the start of the Napoleonic War (Gloucestershire was 7th), which remained in force until 1833.
-In that year the King drew the ballots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia; the regiments raised after the peace of 1763 took numbers 38 upwards, the North Gloucesters becoming No 69.Baldry.
+In that year the King drew the ballots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia; the regiments raised after the peace of 1763 took numbers 38 upwards, the North Gloucesters becoming No 69.